nsbgn/scripts/README.md

 Scripts
 ===============================================================================

-Here you will find nifty scripts I wrote to make myself happier.
-I tried to make them very small and reusable, so have a look around and do with them as you please.
+Here you will find nifty scripts I wrote to make my life easier.
+I tried to make them small and easy to change, so have a look around and do with them as you please.
 I'm fond of using [dmenu](http://tools.suckless.org/dmenu/) / [rofi](https://github.com/DaveDavenport/rofi) and [jq](https://stedolan.github.io/jq/), because they make quick DIY scripts